-In his historic 1964 State of the Union address, President Lyndon B. Johnson declared War on Poverty, wanting to find ways to significantly change the lives of those the American dream had left behind.
+In his historic 1964 State of the Union address, President Lyndon B. Johnson declared a War on Poverty, wanting to find ways to significantly change the lives of those the American dream had left behind.
 LBJ believed that America had the resources to wipe out economic scarcity, and he used military rhetoric to rally the people around the cause.
 Central Appalachia became the frontier for the initiative because politicians were concerned they would have a difficult time maintaining widespread public support if the face of poverty had dark skin.

-News organizations descended on the region to put a face to the War on Poverty.
-Journalists depicted it as an unseemly place to live.
-These representations have haunted its people ever since.
-Those responsible, had the best of intentions, but ultimately they contributed to unfair stereotypes of a rural group of people who already felt ostracized from the American Dream.
-Fifty years later, most of the programs put in place to eradicate poverty have been severely hindered by reductions in aid.
+Journalist Charles Kuralt and many others depicted it as an unseemly place to live.
+Those responsible for these misrepresentations had the best of intentions, but they contributed to unfair stereotypes of a rural group of people who already felt ostracized from the "Great Society."
+Decades later, most of the social programs put in place there have been severely hindered by reductions in aid.

-I have been making photographs in the region for five years.
-This past summer I collaborated with Vice and local writers Juliet Escoria, Catherine Moore and Jacob Knabb to tell stories that offer a complex and nuanced understanding of what central Appalachia looks like 50 years after becoming the poster-child for poverty.
+I have been making photographs in central Appalachia for five years.
+I spent the past summer collaborating with local writers to tell stories that offer a complex and nuanced understanding of what central Appalachia looks like 50 years after becoming a byword for poverty.

-The stories, as diverse as they were, inevitably took on themes: the effects of the declining coal industry in Boone County, West Virginia; systemic problems with the healthcare system, the struggle against the obliteration of mountains due to strip mining; the drug epidemic ; and the history and meaning of the terms redneck and hillbilly.
+The stories, as diverse as they were, inevitably took on themes: the effects of the declining coal industry in Boone County, West Virginia; systemic problems with health care across the region; locals' decades-long struggle against the obliteration of their mountains due to strip mining; the drug epidemic in West Virginia; and the unfortunate stereotyping of so-called redneck and hillbilly culture.

 This series is a continuation of Stacy Kranitz's study of Appalachia, originally appearing in July 2015 as part of our annual Photo Issue.
 Follow the entire series on VICE.com.